KeflerExe/DFA-To-Regular-Grammar-C-/README.md

   • Next, for each of the transitions, and using spaces in white as separators, the following information will be detailed:

-    ◦ Input symbol necessary for the transition to occur.
+  &nbsp;◦ Input symbol necessary for the transition to occur.
 I'll stop- present the empty string (not consuming input symbol) will be used the character &

-    ◦ Destination state of the transition.
+  &nbsp;◦ Destination state of the transition.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>